andreeaiosip/the-kettle/README.md

 I have chose to use clean background with off white #fffff and the brownish colour #c48968 to add a bit of colour and reflect the theme of the website.

+### Wireframes

+[Balsamiq Wireframes](https://balsamiq.com/) tool was used to create all wireframes for the project.

+Original wireframes for desktop, tablet and mobile can be found [here](https://github.com/andreeaiosip/the-kettle/tree/master/wireframes).
+The website was changed and evolved through the development process .
+The wireframes served as guidelines to keep in mind what kind of layout I want to have at the end.

 ### Technologies Used

 The languages, frameworks, libraries and other tools utilised for building this web-app are: